tjgurwara99/PrimeNumberLibrary/README.md

 # PrimeNumberLibrary

-This makefile will compile and create an executable file called fermatprime.
-This would require an argument which can hold a long long int value.
+This makefile will compile and create an executable file called fermatprime in the current directory by default.
+If you want to make this into a systemwide command, type `sudo make install`.
+Once done, the executable will be copied to `/usr/local/bin` directory.
+Using this command requires an argument which can hold a unsigned long long int (128 bit) value.

-To execute the command type:
+To execute the command type with local executable type:

 `./fermatprime <number>`

 where `<number>` is the number that you want to check.

+If `sudo make install` has been used, it would run if you type:

+`fermatprime <number>`

 Keep in mind that this program is based on Fermat's Primality Test and is not very accurate.
 I am still working on ways that can improve the accuracy of this function.
 The prime.h library also has some (extra) functions that you might like to try and are very usefull.
 I haven't used most of them because they were increasing the speed at which it checks the nunmber but they can still be modified to get better results.